YYinBurgh/YYinBurgh.github.io/_pages/students.md

 I'm looking for candidates with one or more of the following qualifications: (1) prior experience in designing, implementing, and evaluating interactive systems; (2) skills in developing user-facing web/mobile applications; (3) knowledge in data science/machine learning/artificial intelligence (DS/ML/AI); and (4) interdisciplinary research backgrounds related to computing (e.g., information science, social science, psychology). **Candidates from under-reprensented groups in computing are strongly encouraged!**

-Interested individuals may contact me with the following information:
+**If you want to pursue your Ph.D. under my mentorship**, please email me with the following information:
 1. A brief introduction of yourself;
 2. Your CV or resume;
 3. **A short description of how your research interests align with my research expertise**; and